 Hardware Overview

-z2rlab is a system that comprises the following hardware (the exact configuration varies for 4/8 channel capable systems): z2rlab is available as either a 4 or 8 channel capable system.
-Each channel has the following features:
+z2rlab is a system that comprises the following hardware (the exact configuration varies for 4/8 channel capable systems):- 19-inch rack including shelving

 Rack Internals